Social Service Worker - 215

 This program is equivalent to the two year, full-time SSW diploma program offered at Mohawk and other community colleges.
 The part-time, format enables students to learn while continuing with current full-time employment and/or personal responsibilities.

-To review admission requirements for this program, and to apply, please view the Admission & Registrations tab.
+To apply and review admission requirements for this program, please view the Admission & Registrations tab.

 Admission & Registration